owais-nawaz/Duplicate-Question-Pairs/README.md

-# Quora-Question-Pairs
+# Duplicate-Question-Pairs

 A NLP project to find weather given 2 questions are same or not semantically.

 Used both Machine Learning (Random Forest Classifier, XGB Classifier, Extra Trees Classifier) and Deep Learning (BiLSTM) models validate and test for better results